 So there was an arrangement that existed in the past.
 Also notice the Greek version of 2 Peter 2:4-5:

 ‘God didn’t spare the messengers that sinned, but threw them into the dark pits of Tartarus where they are awaiting His justice.
 And He didn’t spare that first arrangement [kosmos], but He guarded Noah (who was a preacher of righteousness) along with seven others, when He brought a downpour upon an arrangement [kosmos] of godless people.’

-It’s quite clear then, that kosmos cannot simply mean planet earth, but is an arrangement of things, or system of things.
+It’s quite clear then, that kosmos cannot simply mean planet earth, but is an arrangement of things, system of things, era, or age.